Simple continued fraction: Formulation

-When bi = 1 for all i the expression is called a simple continued fraction.
+where ai are integer numbers, called the coefficients or terms of the continued fraction.

 When the expression contains finitely many terms, it is called a finite continued fraction.

 When the expression contains infinitely many terms, it is called an infinite continued fraction.

-When the terms eventually repeat from some point onwards, the expression is called a periodic continued fraction.
+When the terms eventually repeat from some point onwards, the continued fraction is called periodic.

 Thus, all of the following illustrate valid finite simple continued fractions: